Orange County Homeless Management Information System (OCHMIS)

 Mercy House collects and shares information about individuals who access our services.
-The information is confidentially stored in a local electronic database called the Homeless Management Information System (HMIS).
-HMIS securely records information (data) about persons accessing housing and homeless services.
+The information is confidentially stored in a local electronic database called the Orange County Homeless Management Information System (OC HMIS).
+The OC HMIS securely records information (data) about persons accessing housing and homeless services in Orange County.

 We ask for your permission to share confidential personal information that we collect about you and your family.
 This confidential information is referred to as Protected Personal Information (PPI).
 We are required to protect the privacy of your PPI by complying with the privacy practices described in this Privacy Notice.